Meta-AF: Meta-Learning for Adaptive Filters: Background

-where $\gamma$ is a forgetting factor and the initialization of $\mathbf{P}_{\freq}[\frame]$ is critical and should be based on the input SNR.
-Alternatively, QR decomposition techniques can be used~\cite{apolinario2009qrd}.
+where $\gamma$ is a forgetting factor, $d_{\freq \mic}[\frame]$ and $y_{\freq \mic}[\frame]$ are the desired and estimated signal at frequency $k$ and reference microphone $\mic$, and the initialization of $\mathbf{P}_{\freq}[\frame]$ is critical and commonly based on the input SNR.
+In the case of multi-block and/or multi-channel filters, there are multiple ways to formulate RLS, some of which differ from time-domain RLS.
+Common approaches include diagonalized RLS~(D-RLS) and block diagonalized RLS~(BD-RLS) as well as QR decomposition techniques~\cite{alexander1993method, strobach1996low, apolinario2009qrd} and differ in what terms of the covariance~(precision) matrix are modeled.
+D-RLS makes an independence assumption and optimizes each $\freq,\mic,\mathrm{b}$ filter tap separately, forming $\mathrm{K}$ diagonal $\mathrm{B}\mathrm{M} \times \mathrm{B}\mathrm{M}$ precision matrices.
+BD-RLS couples across frames and channels by forming $\mathrm{K}$ separate $\mathrm{B}\mathrm{M} \times \mathrm{B}\mathrm{M}$ precision matrices.
+In the case of single block/channel filters, D-RLS, BD-RLS, and NLMS can be reduced to the same algorithm with different parameterizations.
+In our case, we use identical BD-RLS implementations across all tasks.

-When conventional optimizers are compared to each other, the order of performance commonly follows LMS, NLMS, RMSProp, and RLS, while the order of computational complexity is reversed.
-These algorithms, however, can be sensitive to tuning, nonstationarities, nonlinearities, and other issues that require engineering effort to mitigate failure cases.
-In this work, we exhaustively grid-search tune the hyperparemeters on held-out validation sets of signals.
-Additionally, for the AEC task we compare against the uncertainty-aware Kalman filter optimizer~\cite{enzner2006frequency} and open-source double-talk robust Speex algorithm~\cite{valin2007adjusting}.
-For dereverberation, we compare to the NARA-WPE~\cite{drude2018nara} model, a normalized RLS-based optimizer.
+When conventional optimizers are compared to each other, the order of performance commonly follows LMS, RMSProp, NLMS, and RLS, while the order of computational complexity is reversed.
+These algorithms, however, can be sensitive to tuning, nonstationarities, nonlinearities, and other issues that require engineering effort to mitigate failure cases and stability.
+For multi-block BD-RLS filters, in particular, poor partition conditioning can also lead to degraded RLS performance~\cite{yang2021convergence} and/or stability issues compared to NLMS and other alternatives.
+For the purposes of this work, we exhaustively grid-search tune the hyperparemeters on held-out validation sets of signals per task.

+Beyond these basic optimizers, we also compare against several additional methods.
+For the AEC task, we compare against the double-talk robust diagonal Kalman filter~(D-KF)~\cite{enzner2006frequency}, the open-source double-talk robust Speex algorithm~\cite{valin2007adjusting}, a weighted-RLS~(wRLS) algorithm~\cite{wang2021weighted}, and WebRTC-AEC3~\cite{webrtc_aec3}.
+The D-KF algorithm is recommended over other variants~\cite{kuech2014state} and is a common AEC baseline~\cite{haubner2021end}.
+In addition, the Speex and wRLS~\cite{wang2021weighted} algorithms were the linear AFs used~(with a non-linear post-processor) in the first-~\cite{valin2021low} and second-place~\cite{wang2021weighted} winners of the ICASSP 2021 Acoustic Echo Cancellation Challenge~\cite{SpeexIsBest}, respectively.
+Since our work focuses on linear adaptive filters and can easily be combined with non-linear post-processors, we believe D-KF, wRLS, Speex, and WebRTC-AEC3 are reasonable baselines.
+For dereverberation, we compare against NARA-WPE~\cite{drude2018nara}, which is a highly effective normalized BD-RLS based optimizer~\cite{yoshioka2012generalization, drude2018nara} and comparable to the original NTT implementation~\cite{manohar2019acoustic}.